s-h-a-d-o-w/spotify-web-helper/README.md

          // Give Spotify a few seconds to recover after an error has happened.
          delayAfterError: 5000,

+         // This is relevant for cases such as when internet connection is down.
+Spotify
+         // Web Helper will use this delay to continuously check whether Spotify is still
+         // running and whether internet connection is available again.
+         delayReinitialize: 10000,

          // Spotify's service should always be running or started by SpotifyWebHelper
          // anyway.
 But should the case ever occur that a connection can still not be
          // established, this is the delay for how frequently connection attempts to